Alternate Rogue

 Once you use this feature you must finish a

-short or long rest before you can use it again.
+short or long rest before you can do so again.

 Saboteur